nwbryant/IT566/README.md

 FTK Imager can be used for many imaging tasks including capturing the memory of a system, and the hard drive of a system.
 To capture memory, select File then Capture Memory, and select where you want the file to be stored.
+For capturing the physical drive, click File and Create Disk Image.
+This will open a window where the analyst needs to select the media source.
+In this case, the analyst will select Physical Drive so that the entire drive including the master boot record will be captured for further analysis.

  [FTK Imager Download](https://accessdata.com/product-download/ftk-imager-version-4.2.0 "FTK Imager Download")